tamucc-comp-bio/classroom_repo_2024/README.md

 * distributing our work using GitHub

 #### Undergraduates:
-I will issue a Final Exam in much the same way I've issued assignments.
+I will issue a Final Exam in much the same way I have issued assignments.
 It will be due Wed Dec 13.

 #### Graduates
 Your "final" is completing your independent project (repo due 12/04, presentations Wed 12/13 at noon location TBA) where you automate the processing, analysis, and/or visualization of data